RanaElGahawy/CalendarEffect/index.md

 - Halloween effect (“Sell in May”)
 - Holiday effect

+## Investigating the dataset

+The investigation begins with the dataset itself.
+Diving into the NASDAQ data allows us to demystify the alleged calendar effects by first understanding the underlying market dynamics.

+//plot of the number of companies per year, average return, trading volüme per year //

 ## Getting an initial sense of the calendar effects

 The detectives begin with an initial exploratory analysis aimed at visualizing potential calendar effects.